Maus: International publication

 A few panels were changed for the Hebrew edition of Maus.
 Based on Vladek's memory, Spiegelman portrayed one of the minor characters as a member of the Nazi-installed Jewish Police.
 An Israeli descendant objected and threatened to sue for libel.
 Spiegelman redrew the character with a fedora in place of his original police hat, but appended a note to the volume voicing his objection to this "intrusion".
 This version of the first volume appeared in 1990 from the publishing house Zmora Bitan.
 It had an indifferent or negative reception, and the publisher did not release the second volume.
 Another Israeli publisher put out both volumes, with a new translation by poet Yehuda Vizan that included Vladek's broken language, which Zmora Bitan had refused to do.
 Marilyn Reizbaum saw this as highlighting a difference between the self-image of the Israeli Jew as a fearless defender of the homeland, and that of the American Jew as a feeble victim, something that one Israeli writer disparaged as "the diaspora sickness".

 Themes

-Presentation

-Spiegelman, like many of his critics, has expressed concern that "[r]eality is too much for comics ... so much has to be left out or distorted", admitting that his presentation of the story may not be accurate.
-He takes a postmodern approach; Maus "feeds on itself", telling the story of how the story was made.
-It examines the choices Spiegelman made in the retelling of his father's memories, and the artistic choices he had to make.
-For example, when his French wife converts to Judaism, Spiegelman's character frets over whether to depict her as a frog, a mouse, or another animal.